Welcome to My Personal Page

 Bill & Kelly Waynick

 The Gunnels Family

 Dear Family and Friends,

-This October I will be running in the Marine Corps Marathon, my 33rd marathon.
-For the first time I have taken on the added challenge of raising money for vital diabetes research.
+This October I will be running in the Marine Corps Marathon.
+I have also taken on the added challenge of raising money for vital diabetes research.
 Please support me in my efforts to run 26.2 miles for a cause that means so much to me.
-As part of this team, I will be working towards raising money for diabetes research through the Diabetes Action Research and Education Foundation (www.diabetesaction.org).

 Diabetes is one of the most common and serious chronic diseases in the United States.
 The incidence of both type 1 and type 2 diabetes is rapidly increasing.
 26 million Americans have diabetes, and 1 million more are diagnosed every year.
 This includes 15,000 children who are diagnosed with type 1 diabetes each year.